Chapter 2:

 When the Air was Filled with Petrichor

+What his teacher was trying to teach him at that moment didn’t matter as his thoughts continued to swirl.
 So instead of doing his best to clear his head and attempt to pay attention, he turned his face out the window of his classroom.
-The bright spring daylight flooded the classroom, capturing Ichiro's gaze.
+The bright spring daylight flooded the classroom, capturing his gaze.

 “Ishii?”